Pembrolizumab (Keytruda)

 Results after treatment with Keytruda vs chemotherapy (diagram)

-In another clinical trial, 121 patients with esophageal squamous cell carcinoma that had come back or spread who had received at least two treatments, and they either did not work or stopped working were treated with Keytruda.
+In another clinical trial, 121 patients with esophageal squamous cell carcinoma that had grown locally or spread, and who had received at least two treatments, and they either did not work or stopped working, were treated with Keytruda.
 Among the 35 patients with cancers that tested positive for PD-L1:

 20% had a response and 71% of responding patients continued to respond for 6 months or longer (diagram)

-In another clinical trial, 749 patients with esophageal cancer that had spread to nearby lymph nodes or other parts of the body and could not be removed by surgery or treated with concurrent chemotherapy and radiation, were treated with Keytruda plus cisplatin and fluoropyrimidine chemotherapy, or with placebo plus chemotherapy.
+In another clinical trial, 749 patients with esophageal cancer that had spread to nearby lymph nodes or other parts of the body and could not be removed by surgery or treated with concurrent chemotherapy and radiation, were treated with Keytruda plus cisplatin and fluoropyrimidine chemotherapy, or with placebo plus chemotherapy for up to 2 years.
+At a median follow-up of 23 months:

 Results after treatment with Keytruda vs. placebo (diagram)